-Kopy Goldfields' Board consists of three members as presented below, of which Kjell Carlsson is the chairman.
-All Board members are elected at the annual general meeting for the period until the next annual general meeting.
-All shareholdings include family and privately held companies.
+The Kopy Goldfields Board consists of five members, who are presented below.
+Kjell Carlsson is Chairman of the Board.
+All Board members are elected at the annual general meeting for the period until the end of the next annual general meeting.
+All shareholdings include related parties and privately held companies.